 Expats should also note that they're required by law to register their address at the local Public Service Bureau (PSB) as soon as they move in.

 Renting accommodation in China

-As mentioned, most expat housing in China takes the form of apartment accommodation.
-However, be warned that in China, the term 'standard apartment' is used very loosely – and may refer to anything from a tiny, dark room with squat toilets and exposed piping to a spacious, luxurious flat fitted with Internet, Italian marble bathrooms and state-of-the-art electronics.
-Of course, most apartments in China fall somewhere between these two extremes.
-Expats should conduct thorough market research when they first arrive to ensure they find a place that they can reasonably expect to occupy for an extended period of time.
+Expats should be warned that a “standard apartment” in China could be anything from a tiny, dark room with squat toilets to a spacious apartment with Internet facilities and marble floors.
+Of course, most apartments are somewhere in between.
+As a result, potential tenants should conduct thorough market research when they first arrive to ensure that they find a place they could reasonably occupy for an extended period of time.

 Finding accommodation in China

-Note that rent is usually paid in RMB, in cash, a month in advance.
-If you have a Chinese bank account, it might be possible to set up a direct debit or a standing order to cover your monthly rental expenses.
+Rent is expected to be paid in cash a month in advance.
+Expats with a Chinese bank account might be able to set up a direct debit or a standing order to cover their monthly rental expenses.

 In most instances, the tenant is expected to pay utility bills in China.
 Payment methods can vary between cities and expats should check this with their relevant local authorities.